rodgerrashan/GEOnex/README.md

-# Smart Site Printing Rover
+# Smart Surveying Device

 ![Logo](docs/images/rover.jpg "This is the logo")

-The Site Printing Rover is a smart land surveying tool designed to automate the stakeout process in land surveying.
-Equipped with advanced IoT-enabled features, it can mark lines and patterns with precision according to a given plan.
-This innovation addresses the inefficiencies of traditional methods, making surveying faster, more accurate, and more cost-effective.
+The Smart Surveying Device is an innovative solution addressing the inefficiencies in land surveying, boundary marking, and construction layout tasks.
+It automates stake placement with high precision, reducing both manual labor and project costs.

 ### Enable GitHub Pages